sagigerber/web/README.md

 > The site will be a place where people can buy the leading brands of watches. <br/> The name of the site is "Watces2buy".<br/>
 The site will include the following pages:
-1. about
+1. Home page
-2. catalog - which leads the buyer to selling page
+2. catalog
-3.
+3. product page
+4. about page
+5. login

 ## Versions Log
  This section needs to be updated as you develop your project